Orthodontics

 Category: Orthodontics

-49) A patient has a small ulceration distally after orthodontic treatment.
-What is the likely cause?
+49) A patient with red, inflamed left cheek during orthodontic treatment.
+What is the probable cause?

 50 / 94